 This photo was taken just a mile outside Reykjavik and 3 miles from the city centre.
+The lighthouse is on Grotta island on the Seltjarnarnes peninsula.
 This is a spot known to locals and some of the cheaper bus tours, but this was way in the past, so we were the only ones there.
 I had just bought my Canon 5D mark III, so this was a chance to put the full frame camera to the test.
 Night photography is a really good test of both camera and lens (or should I say ‘Sensor’ and ‘lens’), because a long exposure at night will test the sensor’s high iso performance (signal to noise ratio) and the stars in your photo will tell you exactly how good your lens is.

 Matter of Luck